 Course # Semester/Year:

-dents of the College of Nursing, University of o participate in a student preceptorship in your
+The preceptor agreement permits nursing students of the College of Nursing, University of Tennessee Health Science Center (UTHSC) to participate in a student preceptorship in your facility,

-.
-Conditions of this program are as
+(Clinical Site Name)

-follows: (Clinical Site Name)
+Conditions of this program are as follows:

 The Affiliation period will be to

-The student, , will be under the supervision of
+The student,(Student Name) , will be under the supervision of

-(Preceptor Name), ad cting as preceptor.
+(Preceptor Name) acting as preceptor.

-Professor , of the College of Nursing, serves as the liaison with your facility for the above course(s).
+Professor, with your facility for the above course(s). of the College of Nursing, serves as the liaison